-4828 Loop Central, Suite 1000 Houston, TX 77081 Phone: 713.968.1600 Fax: 713.968.1601 first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of the internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, we identified certain deficiencies in internal control over financial reporting, described in the accompanying
+We did identify certain deficiencies in internal control over financial reporting, described in the accompanying schedule of findings and questioned costs that we consider to be significant deficiencies.
+[Finding No. 2018-001]